catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - **[Gusto](http://gusto.com/):** We use Gusto for payroll.
 After you make an account and we set up your monthly payments, you won’t have to interact with it much.
 Gusto is where you will find important tax documents, accumulated PTO, and information about other benefits like the health stipend.
 - **[Harvest](https://catalystcooperative.harvestapp.com/):** We use Harvest for time tracking.
 You can either download the desktop app or use the online version.
 Learn how we track time in our [Time Tracking Overview](time_tracking).

+(security)=

 ### Security

 - **Make sure your OS and software is up to date.** This is a huge source of security issues globally.
 Security patches come out monthly or even more frequently.
 If your computer is compromised, Catalyst information and credentials will be vulnerable.
 - **Use strong, unique passwords generated and stored by a password manager.** Weak, common passwords will make your Catalyst accounts vulnerable to [password leaks](https://www.cnet.com/tech/services-and-software/password-managers-a-little-pain-for-a-lot-better-security-world-password-day/).
 [BitWarden](https://www.tomsguide.com/reviews/bitwarden) is a solid free and open source option though there are plenty of others to choose from.
 If you set up a password manager or already have one, make sure 2FA is enabled.
 - **Use 2FA when possible, especially for accounts used for backup credential recovery.** 2FA or “Two Factor Authentication” requires you to use something beyond a username and password to authenticate your account.
 This could be a time-based code, access to a specific phone or laptop, or a hardware token.
-This makes phishing accounts much more difficult, and reduces the consequences of password breaches. /Catalyst requires use of 2FA for GitHub and Gmail account access.
+This makes phishing accounts much more difficult, and reduces the consequences of password breaches.
+Catalyst requires use of 2FA for GitHub and Gmail account access.
 - **Consider using a VPN.** VPNs keep your location and other valuable information secure and inaccessible by unwanted parties.
 It is [highly recommended](https://www.fortinet.com/resources/cyberglossary/benefits-of-vpn) you use a VPN when working on a public network (WiFi without a password) because anyone can observe internet traffic on a public network.
 VPNs resolve this issue by encrypting your internet traffic.
 Note that the VPN operator will still be able to view your network traffic, so it’s important to choose a privacy and security oriented VPN provider, preferably one that regularly submits to an open, independent, 3rd party audit.
 Some Catalyst members use [Mullvad VPN](https://mullvad.net/en/) and [SurfShark](https://surfshark.com/).
 The Swiss [ProtonVPN](https://protonvpn.com/) is another good option.

 (project-management)=